lelloc/doc-admin/content/processes-automation/access-control-lists.rst

            - some value
            # more dynamic fields
            NewOwner:
+           # For ticket action screens, where the Owner is already set.
            - some owner
            OldOwner:
+           # For ticket action screens, where the Owner is already set.
+           - some owner
+           Owner:
+           # For ticket create screens, because Owner is not set yet.
            - some owner
            # more ticket attributes
        PossibleAdd: